Preparing for a baby is amazing, exciting, and frankly, pretty overwhelming.

 It’s hard to come up with a definitive checklist before baby.
 After all, every family and every individual has their own specific set of needs.

-If you follow the suggestions laid out in this article, however, you can rest assured that you’ll be ready once your baby is here.
+If you follow the suggestions laid out in this article, you can rest assured that you’ll be as ready as you can be once your baby is here.

 Just remember, though, try not to get completely wrapped up in checking things off a ‘to-do list before baby.’